North West Circuit Stewart Island/Rakiura

 Distance: 11 km

 The track to Mount Anglem/Hananui, Stewart Island’s highest point, is a short distance along the track to Yankee River.
 The track is marked and leads through forest, mānuka, leatherwood scrub and subalpine meadow to the 980 m summit.
-Note: This track can be very muddy.
+Note: This track can be very muddy and foggy.

 Time: 6 hr